-I am proud to represent you in the California State Assembly.
-I am grateful for the opportunity to serve my home district and look forward to continuing to serve the communities of San Jose, Milpitas, Fremont, Newark and Sunol as your assemblymember for another term.
+It has been the honor of my life to represent you in the California State Assembly.
+I am grateful for the opportunity to serve my home district and hope to continue to serve the communities of San Jose, Milpitas, Fremont, Newark and Sunol as your Aassemblymember for another term.

 My family immigrated to the Bay Area from Hong Kong and found new opportunities and a new home here in our diverse community.
 Both my parents worked full-time and I took public transit to public schools in Milpitas.
 Yet, as I grew up, I saw more and more families struggling to build a future here.
 Close friends and families were being priced out of the community they loved and often moved far away.
 The crises we are living through requires that we fight for bold solutions.